How to get from San Jose to Tamarindo

 San Jose to Tamarindo by Flight

-Taking a flight from San Jose is the fastest way to get to Tamarindo, but also the most expensive option.
-Keep in mind, though, that you’ll need some time to get to and from the airports.
-Add to that the waiting time at the airport and you won’t save that much time compared to the minivan.
+Taking a flight from San Jose is the fastest way to get to Tamarindo, although it’s quite expensive.
+Also, keep in mind that you’ll need some time to get to and from the airports.

 TIP: If you decide to travel by plane, please consider including a carbon compensation fee to reduce your impact on the environment.

-On the other hand, buses are a cheaper and also reliable way to get to San Jose airport.
+On the other hand, buses are a cheaper and also reliable way to get to San Jose Airport.
 There’s one available every 10 minutes at TUASA Terminal, from 04:00 to 23:30.

 PRO TIP: Although many tourists have had great experiences using Uber, there have been rare incidences of cars being stopped in the middle of the journey.
 We suggest confirming with your hotel if it’s safe to use them before booking a ride.

-Step 2: Flight to Tamarindo
+Step 2: Flight from San Jose to Tamarindo

 Step 3: Tamarindo Airport to Tamarindo City Centre by Taxi